overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 #### Scopes

 Scopes represent actions that users can perform on a particular resource.
 They define the level of access a user has to a resource, such as reading, writing, updating, or deleting.
-For more information see [inset](relvant-doc)
+For more details, checkout the following [Keycloak documentation](https://www.keycloak.org/docs/latest/authorization_services/index.html#scope)

 ![New Scope](../../assets/auth-scope.png)